treybean/graduate_admissions/README.md

 # Graduate Admissions

 An exploration and modeling of a dataset containing attributes that correlate with a chance of admittance to a masters graduate program.
+View on Kaggle https://www.kaggle.com/treybean/graduate-admissions.

 ## Installation